chrislcs/rws-data-processing/scripts/colorize/README.md

 # LAS/LAZ Colorize

-This python script adds color to a LAS/LAZ file using PDOK aerial imagery and the PDAL library.
+This python script adds color to a LAS/LAZ file using a WMS service (Default: PDOK 2016 aerial imagery) and the PDAL library.

 ## Installation